gbif/hp-mesoamerica/_posts/en/course_programs/2023-11-25-data-science-invitation.md

 ---

 <div style="text-align: justify">
-<p>The Data Science Network for the Conservation of Mesoamerican Biodiversity (redbioma) invites its participants to enroll in the Data science program offered by the School of Computer Engineering at the Costa Rica Institute of Technology (ITCR).</p>
+<p>The Data Science Network for the Conservation of Mesoamerican Biodiversity (Redbioma) invites its participants to enroll in the Data science program offered by the School of Computer Engineering at the Costa Rica Institute of Technology (ITCR).</p>
 <p>The objective of the project is to propose solutions to conservation problems through data science, with a strong focus on capacity building and empowerment of women in the region.</p>
 </div>